neos/doctools/Quickstart/Index.rst

 .. tip::

-	There are some friendly ghosts in our `IRC channel`_ and in the `users mailing list`_ –  they will gladly help you out if describe your problem as precisely as possible.
+	There are some friendly ghosts in our `IRC channel`_ and in the `users mailing list`_ – they will gladly help you out if you describe your problem as precisely as possible.

 .. rubric:: Some Note About Speed